 Once upon a time computing and FTP were novel ways to share information.
 The two became intertwined at the birth of computers, when FTP was among the best ways to send data and files across network connections and allowed programmers and sysadmins to simplify their workflows.

-FTP quickly became an everyday necessity for file exchange as workplaces started using the Internet, but problems with FTP were revealed in short order: businesses had sensitive data to send and share, and FTP wasn’t cutting it.
+FTP quickly became an everyday necessity for file exchange as workplaces started using the Internet, but vulnerabilities with FTP were revealed in short order: businesses had sensitive data to send and share, and FTP wasn’t cutting it.
 As soon as businesses jumped online, the culture of data security shifted, and the problems with FTP were revealed.

-Common Problems with FTP
+Common FTP Vulnerabilities

 While FTP was once the premier file transfer protocol, cybersecurity limitations have relegated it to the bottom of the barrel.
 Discover some of the top problems with FTP alongside solutions you can use instead.

 FTP is an unsecure way to transfer files for multiple reasons:

 - Lack of encryption and authentication: Data sent via FTP is not encrypted and is instead sent “in the clear.”
 Anyone with the know-how can intercept and access the files you send via FTP.